DrMemCS/drmem/doc/reactive.md

 The Reactive Engine adds higher-level controls to the system.
 The drivers in `drmem` interact with hardware and make them available as "devices".
-These devices can be controlled through applications using a GraphQL interface.
+These devices can be controlled through applications using a GraphQL/gRPC interface.
 But in many cases, you want intelligent control of the hardware without having an application running all the time.

 The Reactive Engine accepts a source file that describes the logic to be run all the time in the context of the `drmem` process.

 ## Features

 - When `drmem` starts, a command line or config file option specifies the source for the RE.
 - The running system should allow a new source file to replace the current config.
 This prevents us from having to restart `drmem`